-My Lemon Tart with Poppy Seed Shortbread Crust is a sunny, tangy dessert that’s perfect for sweetening up these last weeks of winter.
-Just whisk together the lemony filling and bake, it couldn’t be easier.
+My Lemon Tarts with Poppy Seed Shortbread Crust are a sunny, tangy dessert ~ just press in the crust, whisk together the filling and bake ~ it couldn’t be easier!

-What’s the best way to make a lemon tart?
+What’s the best way to make lemon tarts?

-I love this lemon tart.
-Lemon tarts have always been one of my favorite desserts, and there are several schools of thought when it comes to putting them together ~
+Lemon tarts have always been one of my favorite desserts, and there are several schools of thought when it comes to putting them together.

 - One method is to cook a lemon curd on the stove and then pour it into a baked tart or pie shell.
 The filling sets up as it cools and requires no further baking.
 It’s nice and tangy, but has a soft set.